-The Town continues to see increases in commercial development, especially along the DuPont Boulevard (US 113) corridor.
-The construction of pad sites continues and several larger parcels of vacant land are currently being developed.
-Georgetown continues to see an increase in medical facilities, retail, hotel, and service type businesses.
+The Town continues to see commercial development along the DuPont Boulevard (US 113) corridor.
+During the latter part of FY 2017, interest in multi-family residential housing projects started to surface.
+This includes Phase 1 of the Oaks at Georgetown, the Village of College Park, and the former Whispering Breeze site.
+Georgetown continues to see an increase in medical facilities, retail, hotel, and service type offerings.